d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 ## Exercises

 1. Change the `sizes` and `ratios` values in the `multibox_prior` function and observe the changes to the generated anchor boxes.
-1. Construct two bounding boxes with an IoU of 0.5, and observe their coincidence.
+1. Construct two bounding boxes with and IoU of 0.5, and observe their coincidence.
 1. Verify the output of offset `labels[0]` by marking the anchor box offsets as defined in this section (the constant is the default value).
 1. Modify the variable `anchors` in the "Labeling Training Set Anchor Boxes" and "Output Bounding Boxes for Prediction" sections.
 How do the results change?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/370)